lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Unanswered Questions

-- What does clocking in & out do?
-Note says it's related to payroll
 - Are doors with keyholes just _potentially_ locked, and doors without keyholes never locked?
 - Can you enter the east grounds? (private drive view AND east-side open rooms suggest this may not be possible, or at least not possible at lower ranks)
 - Model airplane in bushes outside? (west?)